 - Ulcerative colitis—Use with caution.
 May increase risk for more side effects.

 - Infection—May decrease your body's ability to fight infection.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any questions about this, talk to your doctor.

-It is very important that your doctor check you carefully while you are receiving this medicine for any problems or unwanted effects that may be caused by this medicine.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely while you are receiving this medicine for any problems that may be caused by this medicine.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not use this medicine if you are also taking mercaptopurine (Purinethol®).
 Using these medicines together could cause serious unwanted effects.

 If you are using azathioprine for arthritis, make sure your doctor knows if you had received chlorambucil (Leukeran®), cyclophosphamide (Cytoxan®, Neosar®), or melphalan (Alkeran®) to treat your arthritis in the past.
 Using azathioprine after these medicines may increase your risk for unwanted effects.
 Talk to your doctor if you have questions about this.